 When the temperatures rise, many of us wish we had a pool to dive into.
-But as refreshing as the traditional back yard swimming pool may be, they are also usually quite polluting, as they use harsh cleaning chemicals which are difficult to dispose of safely, and which can also harm skin.
+But as refreshing as the traditional backyard swimming pool may be, they are also usually quite polluting, as they normally use harsh cleaning chemicals which are difficult to dispose of safely, and which can also harm skin.

 These two systems working together provide some of the most reliable and efficient filtration available for natural swimming pools.

-If you want to go even more natural than that, there are also Living Pools, which are slightly different.
+If you want to go even more natural than that, there is also a variety of natural pools that are referred to as Living Pools, which are slightly different.
 These are based on the same concept of Natural Swimming Pools, but function without the plants.
 Instead, they work by passing the water through a Phostec Ultra filter and biological filter medium to clean and clarify the water resulting in clean clear water all year round.